databrew/world_bank_poverty/README.md

-# world_bank_poverty
+# Databrew's dashboard template
-Assignment for world bank shiny app developer position
+A basic shiny dashboard on which to build cool things.